Henrik Stenson: PGA Tour

-2016

 At the 2016 U.S. Open, on Saturday morning Stenson failed to show up at Oakmont to complete his second round, where he was going to miss the cut.
 The USGA said Stenson did not give a reason for his withdrawal, but he later confirmed on Twitter that he had "minor neck and knee issues".

 A week later, he became the fourth two-time winner of the BMW International Open and the first to win the event at two different locations (at the Golfclub München Eichenried in 2006; at the Golf Club Gut Lärchenhof in 2016).
 The 2016 win at the tournament marked his 10th career win on the European Tour.

 Stenson won the 2016 Open Championship at Royal Troon for his first major title.
 Before this win, he had achieved eight top 6-finishes in majors, without a win.
 He held the 54-hole lead going into the final round with a margin of one stroke over Phil Mickelson.
 The pair played together during the third round and finished it by being six and five shots ahead of the field respectively, setting up a final head-to-head duel on Sunday.
 Stenson shot a 63 in the final round to tie Johnny Miller for the best ever final round of a major winner.
 His overall score of 264 set a record for the lowest score in any major championship.
 Stenson finished three shots ahead of Mickelson and 14 shots ahead of third-place finisher J. B. Holmes.
 Stenson became the first male Swede to win a major.

 In August, Stenson represented Sweden at the 2016 Summer Olympics, where he won the silver medal; entering the final hole of the competition he was level with the eventual winner Justin Rose, but bogeyed the last hole while Rose made his birdie putt to win by two strokes.
 Had Stenson won, he would have claimed victories on all six continents on which golf is played, a feat Rose with the Olympic win, joined Hall of Fame members Gary Player, David Graham, Hale Irwin and Bernhard Langer.

 Stenson won an automatic selection for the 2016 Ryder Cup at the Hazeltine National Golf Club in Chaska, Minnesota.
 In the competition he earned 2 points for Europe in 5 matches, winning the Friday fourball with Justin Rose by 5 and 4 against Jordan Spieth and Patrick Reed, and his single match against Spieth by 3 and 2.

 In November 2016, Stenson won the Race to Dubai for a second time.
 Stenson led the European Tour in scoring average (69.14) for the first time in his career in 2016, which he has declared his best overall year to date.
 In December, Stenson was named European Tour Golfer of the Year for the second time in his career.
-He was also named 2016 Swedish Golfer of the Year, male and female.
-It was the fifth time he earned this award.